-There’s never a dull moment at Sandfields.
-Residents spend their days how they wish, from socialising over a cuppa and delicious cake with their neighbours in our cafe, to taking part in an activitie arranged by the lifestyle team.
-In the warmer months, residents enjoy the beautiful secure gardens, whether it is helping to make the flower beds pretty, playing outdoor games or simply sitting under the parasol with a book.
+At Sandfields, there’s never a dull moment.
+There’s always a buzz in the coffee shop where residents socialise with their neighbours over a cuppa and delicious cake.
+There’s plenty of fun activities arranged by the lifestyle team and, for those wanting a quieter time, relaxing with a favourite film in the cinema is perfect.
+In the warmer months, residents enjoy the beautiful secure gardens, helping to make the flower beds pretty, playing outdoor games or simply sitting under the parasol with a book.

 Our care team is here to help out with any personal care that may be needed to keep your loved one looking and feeling their best.Read more

 Our nursing team is highly trained in providing care for a wide range of complex conditions including multiple sclerosis and stroke, parkinson’s disease and motor neurone disease.
 Your loved one will benefit from a care plan tailored to their specific needs and requirements, with support from GPs and specialist medical professionals to ensure the best approach.Read more

 Our team at Sandfields provides around-the-clock nursing dementia care to residents living with dementia.
 Your loved one will receive the best one-on-one care, putting their comfort and happiness at the heart of our care plan.

 Our short term respite care offers a vital lifeline to those busy carers needing to take a well-earned break.
 We can also provide temporary support to those who are looking for some recuperation after a hospital stay as a stepping stone before returning home.Read more

 When your loved one nears the end of their life, we’re dedicated to delivering first-class palliative care.
 With your help, we will put together a bespoke care plan that addresses their specific needs and wishes.
 We will create a calm and comfortable atmosphere to ensure your family’s time with your loved one is serene, peaceful and dignified.Read more